Yarra Hills Secondary College – an eLearning journey

 Maximum Device Specification

-FAQs – Year 10 to 12 BYOD senior school laptop program
+FAQs – Year 9 to 12 BYOD senior school laptop program

 Where can I source a BYOD senior school laptop?

-The portal can be found at: https://www.jbeducation.com.au/byod/
+The portal can be found at: https://byod.jbhifi.education

-The school access code is: yhsc2024
+The school access code is: YHSC2026

 Historically we have found that parents and families can be confused by the array of devices, specifications and sales claims around suitability for BYOD.
 The intention of Yarra Hills SC providing a purchasing partner is to make this journey as simple as possible for our families.
-Families are not obliged to purchase from JB Hi-Fi Solutions for Education.
+Families are not obliged to purchase from JB Hi-Fi Education.

 What happens if my student’s BYOD breaks down?

-2. If parents provided the device outside of the above purchasing partner, parents are responsible for actioning warranty claims or repairs directly with the retailer or manufacturer.
-A loan device can be borrowed from the school library on a period by period basis.
+A loan device can be borrowed from the school library on a daily basis. - If parents provided the device outside of the above purchasing partner, parents are responsible for actioning warranty claims or repairs directly with the retailer or manufacturer.
+A loan device can be borrowed from the school library on a daily basis.

 What happens if my student’s BYOD is damaged?